-And Christopher is stealing one!
-I don’t blame him.
-They are delicious.
-They’re the best oatmeal raisin cookies I’ve ever had.
+And Christopher is stealing one and I don’t blame him one bit because they are delicious and the best oatmeal raisin cookies I’ve ever had.
 Really!

 I had to work long and hard to get this recipe.
 When I worked at a medical center in California, I worked with a lovely woman named Adelaide – Addy for short.
 We worked closely together and she acted like a pseudo mom to me.